adaptivehealthintelligence/statTemplates/README.md

 This package contains common templates required by the biostatisticians at USyd and the Kids.

-Currently contains the review process templates and vignette.
+Currently contains the review process templates, minutes template and vignette.

 ## Development